Samuel-Treton/LaTeX_auto_tooltip/README.md

 ### Step 2: Run main.py

-Before compiling your LaTeX file, `run main.py`.
+Before compiling your LaTeX file, run `main.py`.
 This script scans all `.tex` files in the current directory to retrieve equations and the first `.bib` file found in the directory.
 It then extracts the content of the equations and citations and stores them in `equations.txt` and `citations.txt`, respectively.

 ```batch
 python main.py
 ```

+#### Important Notes:

+- Re-run `main.py` each time you want to refresh `equations.txt` and `citations.txt`.
+- The `main.py` file is easily editable to target a specific `.tex` or `.bib` file (see....).